-Supportive care is all the care given to improve quality of life for people with breast cancer (or other serious health condition).
+Supportive care is all the care given to improve the quality of life for people with breast cancer (or any serious health condition).
 Symptom management (also called palliative care) is part of supportive care.
 Rather than treating the cancer itself, symptom management aims to prevent or relieve the side effects of breast cancer and its treatment (such as pain or nausea).
-Supportive care also includes taking care of emotional, social and spiritual health needs as well as practical needs (such as child care or elder care).
+Supportive care also includes taking care of your emotional, social, spiritual and practical needs (such as child care or elder care).

 Here, we discuss supportive care for people with early or locally advanced breast cancer.
 You can find information on managing many aspects of care including: